Memorial Hospital of Rhode Island

 Minimum GRE scores:

-Graduate Record Exam is not required
+Graduate Record Exam is recommended but not required.

 Certifications to be kept current throughout the program:

-*Must be less than ten years old as of application deadline.
+1 chemistry and 1 physiology must be less than ten years old as of application deadline.

 CRNA School Performance